Ackermann feared suicide would thwart Zurich performance drive

 The remarks on Sunday point to more fundamental concerns about Zurich’s business strategy, with Ackermann apparently unhappy about management performance but realizing that being seen to pressure executives for improvement was unlikely to be an option in the wake of Wauthier’s death.

-After a decade running Deutsche (DBKGn.DE), why did he quit after becoming Zurich chairman only in March 2012, they wondered.
+After a decade running Deutsche, why did he quit after becoming Zurich chairman only in March 2012, they wondered.
 Some added a note of disapproval of what it meant for the business.

 “When the company is in crisis you need stability, not a chairman who takes off,” said one person who has spoken to high-ranking managers.